Firefighter

 Best Rated

-Asked by Brett over 9 years ago
+Asked by Mary Ann almost 9 years ago

 As an auxiliary fireman are you able to fight fire from outside a structure, what are auxiliary fireman allowed to do on scene of a fire?